Aspose/apireference.aspose.com/content/sites/aspose/tasks/english/net/aspose.tasks.leveling/levelingresult/levelingresult/_index.md

 ---
 title: LevelingResult.LevelingResult
 second_title: Aspose.Tasks for .NET API Reference
 description: LevelingResult constructor.
-The default constructor
+Initializes a new instance of the LevelingResult class
 type: docs
 weight: 10
 url: /net/aspose.tasks.leveling/levelingresult/levelingresult/
 ---
 ## LevelingResult constructor

-The default constructor.
+Initializes a new instance of the [`LevelingResult`](../) class.

 ```csharp
 public LevelingResult()